 - Practice relaxation and meditation to cool excess Pitta in the mind and body.

-- Exercise during the coolest times of day during the summer season.
+- Exercise during the coolest times of the day during the summer season.

 - Moderate alcohol, hot/spicy foods, fermented foods, salt, caffeine, and sugar intake.